NHL doesn't anticipate need to abbreviate 2020-21 season

 The Wild locked up a pair of prospects Monday, signing forwards Adam Beckman and Damien Giroux to three-year, entry-level contracts.

 Beckman, who was drafted 75th overall in the third round last year, was the Western Hockey League scoring champion after racking up 107 points in 63 games with the Spokane Chiefs.
-He also led the WHL in goals (48) and shots on goals (316) and ranked second in power play goals (16) and game-winning goals (nine).
+He also led the WHL in goals (48) and shots on goals (316) and ranked second in power-play goals (16) and game-winning goals (nine).
 His 59 assists tied for third.

-A 6-1, 174-pound native of Saskatoon, Sask., Beckman had 32 multipoint games and recorded a point in 33 of his last 36 games.
+A 6-1, 174-pound native of Saskatoon, Saskatchewan, Beckman had 32 multipoint games and recorded a point in 33 of his last 36 games.

 Giroux registered 44 goals and 31 assists in 61 games as team captain for the Saginaw Spirit in the Ontario Hockey League.
-His 10 game-winning goals were tied for the most in the OHL, and the 20-year-old led Saginaw in goals, tied for first in power play goals (11) and ended up third in scoring.
+His 10 game-winning goals were tied for the most in the OHL, and the 20-year-old led Saginaw in goals, tied for first in power-play goals (11) and ended up third in scoring.

 No Memorial Cup